thomasjbradley/markbot/README.md

       400: 10
       650: 10
       960: 8

+    # If you’d like to capture the printed version of the website, send `print` as one of the sizes
+    sizes: ['print']

     # If there are multiple screenshots of the same path the label is required to distinguish them (it’s used in the filenames)
     # It can also be used to add a little extra information to the check list